Xiaohong-Deng/deep-learning-architectures/ssd-keras/docs/anchor_boxes.md

 You can easily compute `(xmin, ymin, xmax, ymax)` for a bounding box using `step_height`, `step_width` and center points.

+The outputs of AnchorBox will be part of predictions that will be fed to loss function.

 ### model constructure in keras_ssd7.py

 There are predictor layers `classes4`, `classes5`, `classes6` and `classes7` for predicting classes for feature maps of different sizes.
 Output shape is `(batch, height, width, n_boxes * n_classes)`.
 Note height and width here are from the feature maps, not the input images.
 The predition is per class per box per pixel in the feature maps.